vuola/UH_NumericalMethods/README.md

 https://linuxize.com/post/how-to-install-visual-studio-code-on-ubuntu-20-04/

 CMake has been used to package the code into transportable format  and to compile / link efficiently.
 With Visual Studio Code CMake is available as an extension module.
-From Visual Studio, select View - Extensions and install extension named **CMake** and **CMake Tools**.
+From Visual Studio top menu, select *View - Extensions* and install extension named **CMake** and **CMake Tools**.

 ### C++
-During testing MacOS was running Clang 13.1.6 and Ubuntu had gcc 9.3.0 as the C++ compiler.
+During testing MacOS was running Clang 13.1.6 and Ubuntu used gcc 9.3.0 as the C++ compiler.

 ### Python 3
-The Python version used was 3.11.
+The Python version used during testing was 3.11.
 Eigenpy library requires at least Python version 3.5.
+The Docker container runs Python 3.8,

 #### Python 3.11
 `sudo add-apt-repository ppa:deadsnakes/ppa`